 A: After the spin-off, we and Vishay Intertechnology will be independent, publicly traded companies, with independent boards of directors, and Vishay Intertechnology will no longer have any ownership interest in us.
 We will, however, be parties to agreements that will define our ongoing relationship after the spin-off.
 For example, we will be permitted to use the Vishay name under a perpetual, worldwide, royalty-free trademark license from Vishay Intertechnology.
 Under the terms of a transition services agreement that we expect to enter into with Vishay Intertechnology prior to the consummation of the spin-off, Vishay Intertechnology will provide us, for a fee, for a period of 18 months after the spin-off, specified support services.
-Furthermore, Vishay Intertechnology will lease portions of certain buildings to Vishay Precision Group; and Vishay Precision Group will lease portions of certain buildings to Vishay Intertechnology after the spin-off, see "Certain Relationships and Related Party Transactions - Agreements with Vishay Intertechnology."
+Furthermore, Vishay Intertechnology will lease portions of certain buildings to Vishay Precision Group; and Vishay Precision Group will lease portions of certain buildings to Vishay Intertechnology.
+For more information on our relationship with Vishay Intertechnology after the spin-off, see "Certain Relationships and Related Party Transactions - Agreements with Vishay Intertechnology."